Last updated 03rd August 2018

 The boot loader (GRUB) must be updated again:

 Finally, exit Rescue mode (reboot to disk) and perform a soft reboot using the following command:

 Verify that the update has been applied correctly.

 Once the update is complete, verify the newly installed kernel version using the following command:

-OVH cannot guarantee the reliability of any third-party tools and these tools should be used at your own risk.
+OVH cannot guarantee the reliability of any third-party tools and these should be used at your own risk.